 After breakfast, you start with your first cycling day!
 To leave the pleasant sea village of Sare behind us.
 Soon you will ride into Spanish territory (region of Navarra) over Col de St Ignace, a fairly easy climb just 3.5 km long.
 This climb is perfect as a warm-up ride.
 Our second climb to Spain's Puerto de Otxondo will be a bit tougher 602m and 9.5 long.
 After the Oxtondo we head back into France over the most beautiful climb called: Col d'Ispeguy (672 m).
 The views are incredible on the descent into St Etienne de Baigorry.
 Your final destination will be the ancient Pyrenean village of Saint-Jean-Pied-de-Port.

 Saint-Jean-de-Port to Eaux-Bonnes 119 km - altitude 2350m

-The first climbs to Col des Gamia and Col d'Osquich, will give you the taste of the real beauty of the Pyrenees.
+The first climb to Col des Gamia and Col d'Osquich will give you the taste of the real beauty of the Pyrenees.
 You will face Col du Marie Blanque.
-The ascent of the Marie Blanque isn’t an easy one, especially the last 4 km will be hard.
+The ascent of the Marie Blanque isn’t an easy one, especially since the last 4 km will be hard.
 From here you continue to your hotel located on the way up to Col d'Obisque.